15 Books With “Touch Her and You Die Trope” You’ll Love

 Daphne has no choice but to love him back and he will make sure she does.

-14. King of Wrath (Kings of Sin #1) by Ana Huang
+16. King of Wrath by Ana Huang

 Romance Tropes: Touch Her and You Die Trope, Billionaire Romance, Marriage of Convenience, Enemies to Lovers.